cyhex/streamcrab/README.md

 Streamcrab
 ==========

-Streamcrab is a quasi-realtime twitter sentiment analyzer
+Streamcrab is a realtime twitter sentiment analyzer

 This is the second version of the tool, and it is rewritten completely from previous version (still available in legacy branch)